davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-It's easy enough to make a variable on a single node, so let's pick a node and make a variable on it.
-That node now plays a special role; let's call it the **leader**.
-Accordingly, we can call all the other nodes **followers**.
+Well, we know how to make regular (non-distributed) variables, and we know how to pass messages between nodes using the network, so how about we pick a node, put a regular old variable on it, and set up an RPC server so other nodes can access that variable remotely?

 DIAGRAM

-The leader can or set the variable normally, because it's just a regular variable in local memory.
-But what about the followers?
-Let's set up an RPC server on the leader, and implement RPC calls to get and set the variable.
-Then the other nodes can get and set the variable by sending the corresponding RPCs to the leader:
+The node we picked to store the variable is now special; let's call it the **leader**.
+The other nodes, we'll call **followers**.

-DIAGRAM: one node is highlighted as the leader; all others and sending get/set RPCs.
+Seems to me like we might have a complete design already.
+We have a variable any node on the network can get and set: the leader treats the variable like any other local variable, and the followers can access the variable by sending RPCs to the leader.

-And, that's pretty much all we need!
-This seems like a good start.
 One of the best things about this design is how simple it is.
-The leader's logic is basically:
+The leader's logic is roughly this:

 ```
 leader {